Tenderly/tenderly-metamask-snap-simulate-asset-changes/README.md

 ## 1. MetaMask Snap Development

-- **Disable the Production Version of MetaMask**: If you have the production version of MetaMask installed, you'll need to disable it.
+### Disable the Production Version of MetaMask

+If you have the production version of MetaMask installed, you'll need to disable it.
 Navigate to `chrome://extensions` in your browser.
 Locate MetaMask from the list of your installed extensions, and toggle it off.
 Alternatively, you can start a new profile in Chrome or Brave, which will allow you to use different extensions for different purposes.

-- **Install MetaMask Flask Development Plugin**: The next step is to install the MetaMask Flask development plugin.
+### Install MetaMask Flask Development Plugin

+The next step is to install the MetaMask Flask development plugin.
 This is a specific version of MetaMask designed for development purposes.
 You can install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk).
 Simply click the link and follow the instructions to add the plugin to your browser.

 ## 2. Tenderly Access

+### Open a Tenderly Account

-- **Open a Tenderly Account**: To use the Tenderly MetaMask snap, you'll need a Tenderly account.
+To use the Tenderly MetaMask snap, you'll need a Tenderly account.
 If you don't have one already, visit the [Tenderly website](https://dashboard.tenderly.co/register) and create a new account.

+### Create an Access Key

-- **Create an Access Key**: Once you've logged into your Tenderly account, you will need to create an `access-key`.
+Once you've logged into your Tenderly account, you will need to create an `access-key`.
 This is a unique identifier that allows the Tenderly MetaMask snap to interact with your Tenderly account.
 You can generate it on the following link https://dashboard.tenderly.co/account/authorization.

 <img width="577" alt="image" src="https://github.com/Tenderly/tenderly-metamask-snap-simulate-asset-changes/assets/26412515/0abb39b3-dd2b-4af6-98c4-73c00f4f70f0">

 ## 3. App Setup

+### Clone the Repository

-- **Clone the Repository**: Now, you'll need to get the code for the app onto your local machine.
+Now, you'll need to get the code for the app onto your local machine.
 You can do this by cloning this repository.
 If you're not sure how to do this, you can find detailed instructions in the GitHub documentation.

+### Start the App

-- **Start the App**: After you've cloned the repository, navigate to the root directory of the project in your terminal.
+After you've cloned the repository, navigate to the root directory of the project in your terminal.
 Once you're in the correct location, run the command `yarn start`.
 This will start the app, and it should be accessible on http://localhost:8000.

 To clone the repository, use the following command: